binerogroup/documentation/networking/router/nat.rst

 interface and when instances on the internal network wants to access the internet, the router will change the source IP of the request to its own floating IP.

-The reason for this is that :doc:`private subnets </networking/router/private-subnet/index>` are normally assigned from the pool of IP addresses that are reserved for internal usage, according to IETF RFC1918.
+The reason for this is that :doc:`subnets </networking/subnet/index>` are normally assigned from the pool of IP addresses that are reserved for internal usage, according to IETF RFC1918.